Archived: This summary is based on a report that is greater than 3 years old. Findings should not be considered current.

 This summary does not cover:

-* In this summary, the term doctor refers to your health care professional, including your primary care physician, urologist, oncologist, nurse practitioner, or physician assistant.
+*In this summary, the term doctor refers to your health care professional, including your primary care physician, otolaryngologist (ear, nose, and throat specialist), oncologist, nurse practitioner, or physician assistant.

 Understanding Your Condition

 Head and neck cancer is cancer that forms in or around the nose, mouth, and throat.
 Most types of head and neck cancer start in the cells lining the sinuses, nasal cavity, mouth, or throat.

 Other kinds of head and neck cancer form in the salivary glands.
 These glands make the fluid, called “saliva” or spit, that keeps your mouth and throat moist.
 Brain cancer and thyroid cancer are not types of head and neck cancer.

 According to the National Cancer Institute, head and neck cancer accounts for nearly 3 to 5 percent of all cancer cases in the United States.
 Head and neck cancer is more common in men and in people older than age 50.
 Around 47,560 men and women in the United States get head and neck cancer every year.
 Tobacco and alcohol use are common risk factors for this cancer.